 Natasha (she/her) is an able-bodied Black woman, the descendant of two Jamaican parents, born and raised in Hamilton, Ontario, Canada.
 She moved to America in her early twenties and is married with three children.

-Natasha is the founder and owner of Dubwise Yoga, a certified hatha yoga instructor and member-owner of Satya Yoga Cooperative, Colorado’s first 200 hour yoga teacher training program for Black, Indigenous, People Of Color and the nations first BIPOC member-owned yoga cooperative led by Lakshmi Nair.
+Natasha is the founder and owner of Dubwise Yoga, a certified hatha yoga instructor and member-owner of Satya Yoga Cooperative, Colorado’s first 200 hour yoga teacher training program for Black, Indigenous, People Of Color and the nations first BIPOC member-owned yoga cooperative.
+Natasha is a certified accessible yoga teacher, as well as a registered yoga teacher (RYT) with Yoga Alliance.
+She recently completed her 300hr yoga teacher training, as well as level 1 adaptive yoga training.
 She’s had a personal practice since 2000 and began teaching in 2018.

 She offers trauma informed yoga, is passionate about disabilities, mental health and a medical cannabis advocate.
 Prior to teaching Natasha spent several years working for persons with developmental disabilities later teaching yoga and mindfulness practices to this community.
 She eventually became a CNA and had the pleasure of working at Craig Hospital with those who experienced a spinal cord injury (SCI) and/or brain injury (BI), as well as the neuro ICU at the University of Colorado’s Anschutz Medical Campus.

 Recently, she became a certified LoveYourBrain yoga instructor, facilitator and joined their training team supporting and sharing the benefits of yoga and meditation with the TBI community.
-Her mentor was Ramsay Pierce and she currently contributes to their YTTs as well as their six week Mindset programs for those who have experienced a brain injury (BI), caregivers, care providers, as well as yoga teachers and practitioners with plans to support their retreats in the near future.
+She currently contributes to their YTTs as well as their six week Mindset programs for those who have experienced a brain injury (BI), caregivers, care providers, as well as yoga teachers and practitioners with plans to support their retreats in the near future.

-Natasha is grateful to collaborate with several community partners spreading her mission of equitable and accessible yoga to all, especially BIPOC communities.
+Natasha is grateful to collaborate with several community partners spreading her mission of equitable and accessible yoga to all, with a focus on BIPOC communities.

-Residing on Susquehannock, Nentego (Nanticoke) and Piscataway Territory, currently known as Columbia, Maryland.
+Residing on Susquehannock, Nentego (Nanticoke) and Piscataway Territory, colonially known as Columbia, Maryland.